cryptoguyinza/tronsr-template/INTRO.md

       - TronWalletMe
       - Tronscan dex, look unders favourites for CGIZA
       - GOC Exchange
    - Switch TRX rewards to CGIZA Token.
 This will be 1:1, this means each trx reward will get 1 token.
-However as you accumulate CGIZA token you will receive 2x on the token held.
       - After voting for CryptoGuyInZA send 1 trx to address TCLJe8giq47DEwX9PtiSJk64LRhQMtNARf to get token rewards
       - To switch back to TRX rewards send 2 trx to address TCLJe8giq47DEwX9PtiSJk64LRhQMtNARf to get trx rewards